Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 Contemporary state-of-the-art medication IE work utilizes pre-trained language models, like BERT \cite{devlin2019bert}, which have gained prominence across a wide range of NLP tasks and biomedical applications.
 Much effort has gone into developing pre-trained models \cite{alsentzer-etal-2019-publicly,biobert2019,bluebert2019,pubmedbert2022} specific to the clinical and biomedical domains with both mixed domain and in-domain pre-training techniques.
 Pre-trained language models have been utilized in several medication IE tasks, including extracting drug safety surveillance information using a combination of Embeddings from Language Models (ELMo) and a drug safety knowledge base \cite{dandala_safety2020}, medication IE with the 2018 n2c2 dataset by embedding samples using hierarchical Long Short-term Memory (LSTM) network applied to BERT (without fine-tuning) embeddings \cite{jbinarayanan}, and exploring supervised and semi-supervised methods for medication IE \cite{kocabiyikoglu2021neural} on the 2009 i2b2 dataset with BlueBERT \cite{bluebert2019}.

 Although previous medication IE work has studied the extraction of information related to patient medication changes \cite{Liu_2019,Sohn_2010,lerner_2020,Pakhomov_2002,Harkema_2009}, these works tend to focus on only specific aspects of medication changes depending on their particular use case.
+For example, Sohn et al \cite{Sohn_2010} explore medication status changes (e.g. 'start', 'stop' etc.) on clinical notes and utilize rule-based systems to classify the medication mentions.
+Medication status changes have also been studied for warfarin in the context of drug exposure modeling \cite{Liu2011}, dietary supplement use status \cite{Fan2018}, and heart failure medication status \cite{Meystre2015} using discrete machine learning models.
 CMED \cite{mahajan2021understanding, mahajan2021cmed} attempts to create a more comprehensive characterization of medication change events considering the longitudinal and narrative nature of clinical documentation.
 CMED adds a new dimension to previous studies by capturing contextual information surrounding medication change events, including the type of change action, the initiator of the change (patient vs. clinician), negation, certainty (likelihood of medication change), and temporality.

 Initial work \cite{mahajan2021cmed} on CMED presents baseline data-driven IE systems that utilize tailor-made linguistic and semantic features and BERT-based deep learning architectures.
 While showing promising results, this initial exploration of CMED highlighted the challenges of characterizing medications when multiple medications are described in a single sentence.
 Within clinical narratives, multiple medications are frequently mentioned in the same sentence, and a majority of the sentences with medication changes in CMED contain multiple medication mentions.
 This work aims to address the accurate extraction of medication information even in these particularly challenging contexts.
 Our proposed methods combine pre-trained language models and multi-task learning with novel methods to achieve state-of-the-art results.